 Three Marvin M. Black Excellence in Partnering Awards: One of three projects winning a Marvin M. Black Excellence in Partnering Award from Associated General Contractors (AGC) in 2004 was the Dr. Martin Luther King Jr. Library, in San Jose, California.
 This project became the nation’s largest public-private library project, as well as the first to offer its combined collections to both public and university audiences.

-Western District Office Opened — Phoenix, AZ: Hensel Phelps’ Western District office opened in 2007, although projects such as IBM Building Systems in Tucson, Arizona, established a presence in the region as early as 1979.
-The Western District territory covers projects in Arizona, New Mexico, Nevada, Utah and Oklahoma.
+Southwest Regional Office Opened — Phoenix, AZ: Hensel Phelps’ Southwest Regional office opened in 2007, although projects such as IBM Building Systems in Tucson, Arizona, established a presence in the region as early as 1979.
+The Southwest Region covers projects in Arizona, New Mexico, Nevada, Utah and Oklahoma.

 Virtual Design and Construction (VDC) Department Formed: Hensel Phelps formed its virtual design and construction (VDC) department in 2007.
 Integrating building VDC with data on manpower, cost sequencing, schedules, and field technology has enhanced precision, fostered a culture of safety and produced significant cost savings.

 Jeff Wenaas Transitioned to President and CEO: Jeffrey K. Wenaas was appointed as the fifth president, and the first chief operating officer for Hensel Phelps, in June 2005.
-He joined Hensel Phelps in 1983 and served in various roles, including vice president and district manager of the Southeast District.
+He joined Hensel Phelps in 1983 and served in various roles, including regional vice president of the Southeast Region.
 In 2010, he transitioned to president and chief executive officer.

 Social Media Launch: In 2010, Hensel Phelps established its social media presence on the Twitter and LinkedIn platforms.
 YouTube was added in 2015, and in the fall of 2016, Hensel Phelps began posting on Facebook and Instagram.